 The Genymotion software shoud work with your existing androVM virtual machines but please don’t try to use the Battery or GPS widgets as this will make your VM crash.

-Please also note you need VirtualBox installed to use Genymotion (a Windows installation package including VirtualBox is available if you don’t yet have VirtualBox).
+Please also note that you need VirtualBox installed to use Genymotion (a Windows installation package including VirtualBox is available if you don’t have it yet).

 Update: All source code running inside the VM (not the Genymotion software running on the host) has been commited to the github.com/androvm repositories